MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

 1. Select **Add data** for **Customer activities** and choose the entity that provides the customer activity information as described in the prerequisites.
 1. Select an activity type that matches to the type of customer activity you are configuring.
 If you don't see an option that matches to the activity type you need, select **Create new** and provide the name of the activity type.
 1. If the fields below are not populated, you'll need to configure the relationship from your customer activity entity to the Customer entity.
-    1. Select the field that identifies the customer in the customer activity table which can be directly related to the primary customer ID of your Customer entity.
+    1. Select the field that identifies the customer in the customer activity table, which can be directly related to the primary customer ID of your Customer entity.
     1. Select the Customer entity that matches your primary Customer entity
     1. Enter a name that describes the relationship.
 For example, Entityname1Entityname2ID where Entityname1 is the name of your first entity, and Entityname2 the name of your second entity.
 1. Select **Next**.